-Women who experience different degrees of vaginal hypertrophy are often suitable candidates for this surgery.
-Since excessive vaginal tissue can cause discomfort and pain; many patients want Labiaplasty surgery to decrease the size of their labia minora.
+We find women from Toowoomba, Brisbane and the Gold Coast who experience different degrees of labial hypertrophy or elongation with irritation are often suitable candidates for his surgery.
+Most patients want labiaplasty surgery to decrease the size of their labia minora.

 Suitable candidates are women who: